CUBRID/cubrid-manual/en/sql/jsp.rst

 Database opertions using the server-side JDBC have the following characteristics.

-* Database operations executed in the Java stored function/procedure belongs to the transaction that called the Java stored function/procedure.
+* Database operations executed in the Java stored function/procedure belongs to the transaction that is called the Java stored function/procedure.
 * Transaction-related APIs are ignored.
 * There is no need to make the connection to the server-side JDBC driver again.